Terms and Conditions policy refer to the agreement that includes the rules, terms, and guidelines of acceptable behavior.

 Having this agreement or policy is optional, as there are no laws that require you to have one.

-It depends on you how you set the guidelines and rules which must be agreed by a user or visitor to your website.
+It depends on you how you set the guidelines and rules which must agree with a user.

 You have every right to exclude users from your app that abuse or use inappropriate words for your app.
 In the policy, you can maintain your rights against potential app abuse and vice versa.